 You can transfer your AVC plan to one or more different pension arrangements even if you are still an active member of the main LGPS scheme.
 If you were an active member after 31 March 2014, you can only do this before you take your LGPS pension.
 You must stop paying AVCs in any LGPS employment you hold before you can transfer your AVC plan.

-If you hold more than one AVC plan, you must transfer all of your plans (even if they are held with different LGPS funds).
+If you hold more than one AVC plan, you must transfer all of your plans, even if they are held with different LGPS funds.

 Different pension providers offer different options for how you can use your AVC, including the option to buy regular income (an annuity).
 By transferring out to one or more different pension arrangements, you may be able to access options that are not available under the LGPS rules, such as: